Marcelo-Diament/store-block/README.md

 ### Tachyons

 **Tachyons** is a functional CSS framework, which does not have 'pre-built' UI components.
-Its main concept is to 'explode' our style in minor and reusable parts ([Subatomic Design System](https://daneden.me/blog/2018/subatomic-design-systems/)).
+Its main concept is to 'explode' the style in minor and reusable parts ([Subatomic Design System](https://daneden.me/blog/2018/subatomic-design-systems/)).
 It is possible to change Tachyons' definitions by adding a JSON file in the `styles/config` folder.

 ___